Spring 2018 We All Belong Series offered in Montpelier

 The We All Belong program is a Community-Based Cultural Competency Professional Development opportunity

 Teams from organizations, colleges and businesses come together to learn about implicit bias and cultural competency, and to develop and implement strategies and action plans to create inclusive, safe, and welcoming work and learning environments.
 Each organization, business and campus brings a team to work together with other teams from the community at 3 full-day sessions over 11 weeks in 3 months.
 Participating teams commit to attend all sessions.
 See Session Descriptions below.

 Teams may be small (up to 4 members) or large (up to 8 members).

 Contact email@example.com or call (802) 595-9596 for questions and to discuss cost and sliding scale information.

-Initial 2-hour Welcome Meeting for Team Leaders August date to be determined
+Initial 2-hour Welcome Meeting for Team Leaders in February 2018 (date to be determined)

-Teams receive learning activities and resources between sessions
+Teams receive weekly learning activities and resources between sessions

 For more information contact firstname.lastname@example.org or call (802) 595-9596

 We All Belong Montpelier Session Descriptions

 1st Session: Introductions / Intro to Cultural Competency / Personal and Social Identities